Subin-Vidhu/2024/Ubuntu Network Server/Readme.md

 $ chmod u+rw <filename>
 $ chmod u-rw <filename>
 ```
-7. To change the owner of a file
+7. To change the owner of a file.
 ```
 $ sudo chown <name>:<name> <filename>
 ```